philinhphan/Adventour/README.md

 ## To Do - Must Dos

 ### - High Prio: Resize all images quality and Size!
 Right Now they are way too big and are ccosting a lot of firebase resources!

+### - High Prio: For Api Cals use Databse Data

+### - High Prio: Create perfect match and add it in the trip detail page

 - Style LogIn Page
 - Add own Profile Picture for each user!